Threshold guide · the $/W band

 The framing question for any cost-per-watt conversation: relative to my state's 2023 median, is this number high, low, or normal — and if it's high, what specifically about my install justifies the spread?
 If the answer is a list of real items (steep roof, MPU, complex layout), that's a price you can negotiate against.
 If the answer is hand-waving, the spread is the markup.

-Next: What the financed price hides — when the cash $/W isn't the cash $/W.
+Next: Test the financed price — when the cash $/W and the loan total tell different stories.